resurfaceio/aws-kds/README.md

 ### Manual setup

-If you would like to configure everything yourself using the AWS console instead, just follow Resurface's [Capturing from AWS API Gateway get-started guide](https://resurface.io/aws-get-started#manual-setup), where the entire process is documented in a step-by-step manner.
+If you would like to configure everything yourself using the AWS console instead, just follow Graylog API Security's [Capturing from AWS API Gateway get-started guide](https://resurface.io/aws-get-started#manual-setup), where the entire process is documented in a step-by-step manner.

 ## Configuration